nathanross/ListUpload/README.md

+#ListUpload

-#Transfer a shared e-mail to google groups
+##Transfer a shared e-mail to google groups

 If your organization used to use a single e-mail account that was accessed by multiple people, but are moving that to a Google Groups account, Google